 Greg and Sabina met each other while they were both living and working in Los Angeles, California.
 Greg was an LA native, and Sabina, originally from the Czech Republic, moved there in 1982.
 As a couple, the Strausses moved to Lake Tahoe.
 Over the years, Greg has built up more than 20 years of experience working in the hospitality industry, running small inns in Palm Springs, Santa Barbara, and worked for a major hotel chain in Lake Tahoe.
 Sabina has worked in human resources and accounting, also in Palm Springs, Santa Barbara, and Lake Tahoe.
 In 2004 with resort operations experience under their belts, they sought out a place of their own, leading them to new adventures in the West with the Yellowstone Basin Inn.

 At Yellowstone Basin Inn, we value Yellowstone’s fragile ecosystem and feel very strongly about our need to tread lightly and add value to the local community.
 Therefore, we make every effort to sort and recycle our trash.
 We provide recycling bins in every room.
 We also have a larger recycling station in our common area.
 We donate our surplus food to neighbors in our community as well as to the local food pantry.
-We endeavor to use as many natural cleaning products as possible and to buy local, sustainable, and/or organic products for our home-cooked-from-scratch breakfasts and lunches when available.
+We endeavor to use as many natural cleaning products as possible and to buy local, sustainable, and/or organic products for our kitchen when available.

 “When we buy local, sustainable and organic, we pay more, but we buy clean air, clean water, wildlife habitat, open space, no hormones, human handling of animals, and no GMO”.
 Annie, Western Sustainability Exchange